- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By implementing a comprehensive system monitoring and alerting strategy, you can proactively detect and prevent data loss events on NAS Raidon Mobile Rack iT8776 devices, minimizing the risk of data loss and ensuring the integrity and availability of your data.

-Although NAS Mobile Rack iT8776 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Mobile Rack iT8776 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -